-The IBS discrete mathematics group welcomes Dr. Linda Cook, a new research fellow at the IBS discrete mathematics group from August 1, 2021.
-She received her Ph.D. from the Program in Applied and Computational Mathematics at Princeton University under the supervision of Prof. Paul Seymour.
-She is interested in structural graph theory and its algorithmic applications.
+The IBS discrete mathematics group welcomes Dr. Alexander Clifton, a new research fellow at the IBS discrete mathematics group from August 16, 2022.
+He received his Ph.D. from Emory University under the supervision of Prof. Hao Huang.
+He is interested in extremal combinatorics.

-With the vision of “Making Discoveries for Humanity and Society,” the Institute for Basic Science (IBS) was founded in 2011 by the Korean government to promote basic science in Korea.
-To date, IBS has 31 Research Centers and each Center has been yielding outstanding results in various research fields.
+With the vision of “Making discoveries for humanity and society,” the Institute for Basic Science (IBS) was founded in 2011 by the Korean government to promote basic science in Korea.
+To date, IBS operates two institute and 35 Research Centers which have been yielding outstanding results in various research fields.

 We hope that the Fellowship serves as a stepping stone for our researchers to mature into leading researchers in basic science.

 Within seven years of obtaining a Ph.D. (obtained no earlier than 1 January 2015) or under the age of 40 with a Ph.D. (born no earlier than 1 January 1982) – Ph.D. candidates must be conferred with a Ph.D. degree no later than 31 August 2022.

 Current IBS researchers are eligible to apply if they meet the above criteria.

 Full-time work and 100% research participation in principle – If successful candidates for the Fellowship are selected for other projects (e.g., Sejong Science Fellowship and Young Researcher Program of the National Research Foundation), their selection as Young Scientist Fellows (YSFs) may be cancelled.
 During the Fellowship term, participating in other projects funded by sources outside IBS is not allowed.

 Annual fund of KRW 150–300 mil. (up to KRW 150 mil. for theoretical fields and up to KRW 300 mil. for experimental fields), including salary of KRW 60–70 mil.